At some point during their careers, most health writers will need to tackle health topics that are, er, awkward.

-How did I get so comfortable?
+How did I get so comfortable with health topics?

 #1 Background reading

-The more I read about the topic, the more familiar it became.
+The more I read about the health topic, the more familiar it became.
 And therefore I felt more comfortable working with the subject matter and material.

-Taking the time to understand the health topics.
+Take the time to understand the health topics.
 Don’t just rush through the pieces to get them done.
 Also, remember to focus on writing quality content that your readers will understand.